xieyuheng/inner/diary/2024/2024-10-23-elon-musk-s-five-steps-algorithm-for-engineering.md

 - (2) try to delete the (process) steps, be not afraid to delete and put back in.
 - (3) only then, simplify it.
-- (4) any given thing can be sped up. but speeding up something should not exist is absurd.
+- (4) any given thing can be speed up. but speeding up something should not exist is absurd.
 - (5) to automate it.